As described in Section 3033 of the 21st Century Cures Act, a drug is eligible for regenerative medicine advanced therapy (RMAT) designation if:

 - Preliminary clinical evidence indicates that the drug has the potential to address unmet medical needs for such disease or condition

-Based on FDA’s interpretation of Section 506(g) of the Food, Drug, and Cosmetic Act (as added by Section 3033 of the 21st Century Cures Act), certain human gene therapies and xenogeneic cell products may also meet the definition of a regenerative medicine therapy.
+Based on FDA’s interpretation of Section 506(g) of the Federal Food, Drug, and Cosmetic Act (as added by Section 3033 of the 21st Century Cures Act), certain human gene therapies and xenogeneic cell products may also meet the definition of a regenerative medicine therapy.
 For more information on FDA’s definition of regenerative medicine therapies, refer to the Guidance for Industry, Expedited Programs for Regenerative Medicine Therapies for Serious Conditions.

 The request for RMAT designation must be made either concurrently with submission of an Investigational New Drug application (IND) or as an amendment to an existing IND.
 We will not grant a RMAT designation if an IND is on hold or is placed on hold during the designation review.